Nitrokey/nitrokey-documentation/nethsm/pkcs11/setup.rst

             administrator:
               username: "admin"

-            # When the server has a self-signed certificate, you can allow it via two ways :
+            # When the server has a self-signed certificate, you can allow it via two ways:

             # File containing the certificate of the server
             certificate_file: /etc/cert/localhsm.pem